Dr Sumin Kim

 Available For Media Comment.

-Dr. Sumin Kim is a lecturer in Property at UniSA Business, the University of South Australia, and also an Associate Director of the Social Enterprise and Inclusion stream of the Centre for Markets, Values and Inclusion (CMVI) Leadership Team.
+Dr. Sumin Kim is an emerging academic in Property/Real Estate.
+He is currently a lecturer at College of Business and Law, Adelaide University and serves as an Associate Director of the Social Enterprise and Inclusion stream of the University's Centre for Markets, Values and Inclusion (CMVI) Leadership Team.

-Sumin's main research interests include Sustainable Real Estate, Behavioural Real Estate, and PropTech (Property + Technology).
-His research works mainly contribute to discussions on property market stakeholders' behaviours, policy changes and impacts, and technology adoption in property/real esate.
+Sumin's main research interests lie at the interaction of Sustainable Real Estate, Behavioural Real Estate, and PropTech (Property + Technology).
+His research works contribute to discussions on dynamics of property/real estate markets and their stakeholders by employing both quantitative and qualitative analytical methods.
 Most notably, he has conducted several studies on NABERS and Green Star certified "green buildings" in Australia, with particular interests given to their acceptance and performance in the Australian office market.
 Further, Sumin has produced several housing-focused studies involving policy analysis and review.

 Hitherto, he has received several academic awards including two best paper awards, one best presentation award, one PhD publication award, and one commendation for teaching excellence.